mattkurapatti/django-react/README.md

 ```bash
 manage.py shell < movies\scripts\keywords_to_mysql.py
 ```
 Note: the 2nd script may take 30-45 minutes.
-Additionally, be sure to use the excel files in the github as I had to pre-process some of the data (the JSON in the original dataset wasn't valid).
+Additionally, be sure to use the excel files in the github as I had to pre-process some of the data (the JSON in the original dataset wasn't valid)

 Run the server:
 ```bash